-If the current tuned station does not broadcast traffic announcements, press the TRAF button and the radio will seek to a station that does.
-When the radio finds a station that broadcasts traffic announcements, the radio will stop and TRAF will be displayed.
-When a traffic announcement comes on the tuned radio station you will hear it.
-If no station is found, NO TRAF will appear on the display.
+If the station does not broadcast traffic announcements, press the TRAF button and the radio will seek to a station that does.
+When a station that broadcasts traffic announcements is found, the radio will stop seeking and TRAF will appear on the display.

+If no station is found that broadcasts traffic announcements, NO TRAF will appear on the display.

-If TRAF is on the display you can press the TRAF button to turn off the traffic announcements.
+If TRAF is on the display, press the TRAF button to turn off the traffic announcements.

-Your radio will play the traffic announcement even if the volume is low.
-Your radio will interrupt the play of a CD if the last tuned station broadcasts traffic announcements.
+The radio will play the traffic announcement even if the volume is low.
+The radio will interrupt the play of a CD if the last tuned station broadcasts traffic announcements.